ubisoft/mixer/README.md

 The original code is Copyright (C) 2020 Ubisoft.

 All code of the `mixer` package except the `mixer.broadcaster` sub-package is under the GPLv3 license.
-Code of the `mixer.broadcaster` sub-package is under the MIT license so fill free to extract it and use it directly in other python projects that are under a permissive license.
+Code of the `mixer.broadcaster` sub-package is under the MIT license so feel free to extract it and use it directly in other python projects that are under a permissive license.

 ## Documentation